 According to Mr. Thuan, in aquaculture, using probiotics to treat the farming environment is mandatory.
 Especially for loach, if not using appropriate probiotics, it will be impossible to raise at high density.

-In 2024, he and 15 members of Tan Khanh Production and Trading Cooperative applied the technical process of applying microbial products in seed production and commercial farming of mud loach fish researched by the Provincial Aquatic Breeding Center.
-Mr. Thuan assessed that compared to other microbial products, BFC 02 pro and BFC probiotic plus are more effective.
+In 2024, he and 15 members of Tan Khanh Production and Trade Cooperative applied the technical process of applying microbial products in seed production and commercial farming of mud loach fish researched by the Provincial Aquatic Breeding Center.
+Mr. Thuan assessed that, compared to other microbial products, BFC 02 pro and BFC probiotic plus are more effective.
 The pond water quality is more stable, the pond bottom is better improved, thereby improving the pond environment, less pollution, fish grow faster and have higher yields.
-With 25,000m2 of pond (7 acres), his family releases 2 batches of loach fish per year, harvesting an average of 10 tons of fish/acre.
+With 25,000m2 of pond (7 acres), during the year, his family releases 2 batches of loach fish to harvest an average of 10 tons of fish/acre.

 Currently, the research team of the Nam Dinh Province Aquaculture Center has completed three technical processes for producing fish fry, raising fish fry to fingerlings and commercial farming of mud loach.
-In the coming time, the research team will disseminate the results of the project to aquaculture households in the province, instructing people on how to renovate ponds, use microbial products as well as how to prevent diseases for farmed animals to improve the quality and yield of products, aiming at sustainable aquaculture.
+In the coming time, the research team will disseminate the results of the project to aquaculture households in the province, instructing people on how to renovate ponds, use microbial products as well as how to prevent diseases for farmed animals to improve the quality and output of products, towards sustainable aquaculture.

 Comment (0)